About Flexible Spending Accounts

 Dependent Care FSA

 Eligible employees can elect between a minimum of $250 and a maximum of $5,000 in a calendar year on a pre-tax basis for certain care needs of dependent children through the age of 12.
+For more information review the Dependent Care FSA Overview (PDF).

 Consult with your tax advisor regarding your limit.